lineartimer/WebAppStarterPack/doc/notes.md

 # AI tools

-ChatGPT and other AI tools may leave watermarks in the generated texts (e.g. some kinds of hard to see white spaces).
+ChatGPT and other AI tools may leave watermarks in the generated texts (e.g. in the form of weird kinds of white spaces).

 ## Prompt Engineering